ranggakrisnaa/ads-test-e-commerce-api/README.md

 1. Clone this repository.
 2. `cd` into the project directory.
-3. Run `npm install` to install all dependencies.
+3. Run `yarn install` to install all dependencies.

 ## Usage